What are troubled teens? Could your teen be troubled? Can you do anything about it as a parent? What can you do? Get

 In the past few weeks, I overheard talk about a teenager (let’s call him Jonathan).
 Besides being very talented, he used to be friendly and “normal”.
 But recently started to miss classes, show up late, fail various subjects and behave indifferently.
 One speculation was that he might have started using drugs.

 I thought this was serious enough to report to his school through a friend of ours, who is his teacher.
 “Speculation or not, the school should look into it”, I said.

 “No, it doesn’t”, said everyone else, “It’s none of our business.
 And if we bring up drugs as an option, he might get labeled as a user and suffer”.

 “Isn’t it clear he’s suffering already?
 He’s clearly troubled” I pointed out.

 “Yes, but maybe it’s something different and we shouldn’t butt in”, came the answer and that was that.

 This got me thinking about the issue of “troubled teens”.
 When I was looking online for keywords related to Ronit’s book, Be Special, Be Yourself for Teenagers, the phrase “troubled teens” featured prominently.
 Many people searched for it and many websites offered solutions for it.

 I wondered, “Is Jonathan a ‘troubled teen’?
 How would I know?
-If he is, what could be troubling him?”
-I wondered.
+If he is, what could be troubling him?”.

-So I got online and searched for what defines troubled teens.
+So I went online and searched for what defines troubled teens.
 Here is a (partial) list:

 - Out of control